Skip to contents

 Wedges

-If the ob_arc@wedge property is set to TRUE, the ob_arc function will plot a wedge using ggplot2::geom_polygon.
-The ob_wedge function is a convenient wrapper function for ob_arc that sets the @wedge property to TRUE.
+The ob_wedge function is a convenient wrapper function for ob_arc that sets the @type property to wedge.

 theta <- c(0, 120, 180, 360)